Hadith: Extent and nature in the Sunni tradition

-In the Sunni tradition, the number of such texts is somewhere between seven and thirteen thousand, but the number of hadiths is far greater because several isnad sharing the same text are each counted as individual hadith.
-If, say, ten companions record a text reporting a single incident in the life of Muhammad, hadith scholars can count this as ten hadiths.
-Thus, Musnad Ahmad, for example, has over 30,000 hadiths—but this count includes texts that are repeated in order to record slight variations within the text or within the chains of narrations.
+In the Sunni tradition, the number of such texts is somewhere between seven and thirteen thousand, but the number of hadith is far greater because several isnad sharing the same text are each counted as individual hadith.
+If, say, ten companions record a text reporting a single incident in the life of Muhammad, hadith scholars can count this as ten hadith.
+Thus, Musnad Ahmad, for example, has over 30,000 hadith—but this count includes texts that are repeated in order to record slight variations within the text or within the chains of narrations.
 Identifying the narrators of the various texts, comparing their narrations of the same texts to identify both the soundest reporting of a text and the reporters who are most sound in their reporting occupied experts of hadith throughout the 2nd century.
-In the 3rd century of Islam (from 225/840 to about 275/889), hadith experts composed brief works recording a selection of about two- to five-thousand such texts which they felt to have been most soundly documented or most widely referred to in the Muslim scholarly community.
+In the 3rd century of Islam (from 225/840 to about 275/889), hadith experts composed brief works recording a selection of about two- to five-thousand such texts that they felt to have been most soundly documented or most widely referred to in the Muslim scholarly community.
 The 4th and 5th century saw these six works being commented on quite widely.
 This auxiliary literature has contributed to making their study the place of departure for any serious study of hadith.
-In addition, Bukhari and Muslim in particular, claimed that they were collecting only the soundest of sound hadiths.
+In addition, Bukhari and Muslim in particular, claimed that they were collecting only the soundest of sound hadith.
 These later scholars tested their claims and agreed to them, so that today, they are considered the most reliable collections of hadith.
-Toward the end of the 5th century, Ibn al-Qaisarani formally standardized the Sunni canon into six pivotal works, a delineation which remains to this day.
+Toward the end of the 5th century, Ibn al-Qaisarani formally standardized the Sunni canon into six pivotal works, a delineation that remains to this day.

 Over the centuries, several different categories of collections have emerged.
-Some are more general, such as the muṣannaf, the muʿjam, and the jāmiʿ, and some more specific, characterized either by the subjects covered, such as the sunan (restricted to legal-liturgical traditions), or bytheirs composition, such as the arbaʿīniyyāt (collections of forty hadiths).
+Some are more general, such as the muṣannaf, the muʿjam, and the jāmiʿ, and some more specific, characterized either by the subjects covered, such as the sunan (restricted to legal-liturgical traditions), or bytheirs composition, such as the arbaʿīniyyāt (collections of forty hadith).